2xAA/ym2149synth-web-editor/README.md

 **Do not try to use your synth with any other MIDI program/device while loading or saving patches as this can cause corrupt data.**

-**This software is licensed under the GNU General Public License v3.0 and such as no warranty - use this software at your own risk.**
+**This software is licensed under the GNU General Public License v3.0 and such, has no warranty - use this software at your own risk.**

 ## How to use